Pseudosphinx: Biology

 The moth specializes on plants of the dogbane family, Apocynaceae.
 Host taxa include Plumeria species such as red frangipani (P. rubra) and white frangipani (P. alba), and golden trumpet (Allamanda cathartica).
 P. alba in particular is so often infested with this caterpillar that it has been nicknamed "the wormy tree".

 The female lays eggs in clusters of about 50 to 100.
 The caterpillars feed on the plant, detoxifying the poisonous latex present in most Apocynaceae.
 It pupates in the leaf litter or under the soil.
 The adult feeds on nectar.
 It has been recorded on Madagascar periwinkle (Catharanthus roseus) and pequi (Caryocar brasiliense).
-It has been observed as a pollinator of the fringed star orchid (Coilostylis ciliaris) in Puerto Rico.
+It has been observed as a pollinator of the fringed star orchid (Epidendrum ciliare) in Puerto Rico.

 The caterpillar has several antipredator adaptations.
 Its consumption of toxic plants makes it distasteful to most predators.
 An exception is the smooth-billed ani (Crotophaga ani), which tears the caterpillar apart to eat it, avoiding the gut containing the plant material.
 The caterpillar is also coated in barbed urticating hairs, which stick deeply in skin and cause irritation.
 If caught, the caterpillar bites.